input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Or, why did it take you so long to port a stripped GHCJS into GHC?
-While it may seem like such a task should be relatively quick&mdash;especially in a language with such a good refactoring story like haskell&mdash;there were numerous road blocks that we needed to remove before adding the backend.
+While it may seem like such a task should be relatively quick&mdash;especially in a language with such a good refactoring story like Haskell&mdash;there were numerous road blocks that we needed to remove before adding the backend.
 In particular, here were the troublesome bits: